tjeperi/indocouriers/README.md

 * Go to **"Shipping > Carriers"** menu.
 * You can enable/disable the type of courier service you want to use.
 * You do not need to edit or change the service shipping cost, as they will have no effect.
-The system will get shipping costs from Rajaongkir directly.
+The module will get shipping costs from Rajaongkir directly.

 ## Contributing